to268/libngi/docs/markdown/dependencies.md

 To generate docs, you will need: doxygen, texlive (optional) and to update git submodules

 # Testing
-To run the test suite, you will need: [criterion](https://github.com/Snaipe/Criterion) and valgrind
+To run the test suite, you will need valgrind and to checkout the utest.h submodule